Board of Equalization (BOE)-Notice of Change

-Appeals to the Board of Equalization must be filed with the Yavapai County Clerk of the Board within twenty-five (25) calendar days after the date that the Assessor’s decision was mailed to the Petitioner.
-The Board DOES NOT have the authority to waive the statutory time requirements set forth in filing either the Petition for Assessors Review or the Petition for Appeal to the County Board of Equalization*
+Appeals to the Board of Equalization must be filed with the Yavapai County Clerk of the Board within twenty-five (25) calendar days after the date that the Assessor’s Notice was mailed to the Petitioner.
+The Board DOES NOT have the authority to waive the statutory time requirements set forth in filing either the Petition for Assessors Review or the Petition for Appeal to the County Board of Equalization.*

 “Must be filed” is defined as hand-delivered or mailed to the Yavapai County Clerk of the Board at 1015 Fair St., room 310 Prescott, Arizona 86305 or 10 South 6th St, room 201, Cottonwood 86326.
 If mailed to either address, the envelope must be postmarked by the United States Postal Service prior to the due date.
 Yavapai County does not accept appeals electronically or by fax.

-If you are an agent filing for a petitioner you must provide an agent authorization form along with the appeal.
+If you are an agent filing for a petitioner, you must provide an agent authorization form along with the appeal.

-If you cannot make the hearing as scheduled, the hearing will be heard “On the Record”, and the Hearing officer will make a decision based on the information provided in the file, therefor we recommend that any information you wish the Hearing Officer to review be submitted with the appeal.
+If you cannot make the hearing as scheduled, the hearing will be heard “On the Record”, and the Hearing officer will make a decision based on the information provided in the file, therefore, we recommend that any information you wish the Hearing Officer to review be submitted with the appeal.